 P Geldenhuys, 10800662

+Computational Investigation of the preparation of hydroxylated amorphous silica substrates as supports for Ruthenium based metathesis catalysts for a heterogenous system

 B.Sc Hons project proposal and outline

 A project that will be supervised by Dr. CGCE van Sittert was selected.
 This project will be conducted in the Catalysis and Synthesis Research group within the Chemical Resource Beneficiation Research Focus Area at the Potchefstroom Campus of the North West University.